Can Solar Security Film Lower Energy Bills in Pennsylvania Homes?

 Southeastern Pennsylvania summers push air conditioners hard.
 Single-pane and even standard double-pane windows transmit significant solar heat, and that heat becomes a direct cost on your utility bill every month from May through September.

-Solar Gard window films — the brand Sun Control Specialists exclusively installs — are engineered to intercept that heat at the glass, before it enters your living or working space.
+Solar Gard and Panorama window films — the brands Sun Control Specialists installs — are engineered to intercept that heat at the glass, before it enters your living or working space.
 Depending on the film selected, you can block between 40% and 79% of total solar energy, which directly reduces the thermal load your HVAC system must overcome.

 A typical 2,000 sq ft home with 15 windows facing south and west can see cooling-season energy savings of $200 to $600 annually after a quality solar film installation.
 The exact figure depends on current glass type, HVAC efficiency, local utility rates, and the specific film selected.